-The "guess and then test" algorithm in [4] crucially depends on the fact that any solvable $\mathcal{EL}$ -unification problem has a local unifier.
+The "guess and then test" algorithm in [4] crucially depends on the fact that any solvable \mathcal{EL} -unification problem has a local unifier.
 This result can be obtained as an easy consequence of our proof of soundness and completeness.

-Corollary 2.
-Let $\Gamma$ be a flat $\mathcal{EL}$ -unification problem that is solvable.
-Then $\Gamma$ has a local unifier.
+Corollary 4.2 Let Γ be a flat \mathcal{EL} -unification problem that is solvable.
+Then Γ has a local unifier.

 Proof.
-Since $\Gamma$ is solvable, our completeness result implies that $C(\Gamma)$ is satisfiable.
-Let $\tau$ be a valuation that satisfies $C(\Gamma)$ , and let $\sigma$ be the unifier of $\Gamma$ induced by $\tau$ in our proof of soundness.
-Locality of $\sigma$ is an immediate consequence of the definition of $\sigma$ .
+Since Γ is solvable, our completeness result implies that $C(\Gamma)$ is satisfiable.
+Let τ be an assignment that satisfies $C(\Gamma)$, and let σ be the unifier of Γ induced by τ in our proof of soundness.
+Locality of σ is an immediate consequence of the definition of σ .